skip to Main Content

 Start Active Directory Users and Computers (ADUC) and make sure to enable Advanced Features.
 Click the menu View and click Advanced Features.
 Now that Advanced Features is enabled, we can proceed further and create the OU in AD.

 We can see in the CSV file that the users will work in the IT department.
-So we will create an OU in Active Directory with the name IT.
+So, we will create an OU in Active Directory with the name IT.

 Right-click the OU with the name IT and click Properties.
 Click the tab Attribute Editor.
 Find the attribute distinguishedName.
 Double-click on it and copy the value.
-The value in my example is OU=IT,OU=Users,OU=Company,DC=exoip,DC=local.

 Create Active Directory Users from CSV with PowerShell get distinguishedName